opencog/atomspace/opencog/persist/sql/README.md

 * As of 2013-11-26 BasicSaveUTest works and passes, again.
 * As of 2014-06-19 both unit tests work and pass.
 * As of 2015-04-23 both unit tests work and pass.
-* As of 2017-01-20 all three unit tests work and pass.
+* As of 2017-01-20 all four unit tests work and pass.

 Using the System